google/flax/docs_nnx/guides/filters_guide.md

 ## The `Filter` DSL

-To help users avoid having to create functions mentioned in the previous section, Flax NNX exposes a small domain specific language ([DSL](https://en.wikipedia.org/wiki/Domain-specific_language)), formalized as the [`nnx.filterlib.Filter`](https://flax.readthedocs.io/en/latest/api_reference/flax.nnx/filterlib.html) type.
-The `Filter` DSL allows users to pass types, booleans, ellipsis, tuples/lists, etc, and converts them to the appropriate predicate internally.
+Flax NNX exposes a small domain specific language ([DSL](https://en.wikipedia.org/wiki/Domain-specific_language)), formalized as the [`nnx.filterlib.Filter`](https://flax.readthedocs.io/en/latest/api_reference/flax.nnx/filterlib.html) type.
+This means users don't have to create functions like in the previous section.

 Here is a list of all the callable `Filter`s included in Flax NNX, and their corresponding DSL literals (when available):